 Statutory rules govern the jurisdiction of the courts: If a claim can be filed in Austria, it is clear beforehand which court and which judge has jurisdiction.
 Regarding civil law disputes, the amount in dispute generally determines the competent court.
-As a rule, the district courts or - if the value limit exceeds $\leq 15,000$ - the provincial courts as courts of first instance have jurisdiction.
+As a rule, the district courts or - if the value limit exceeds €15,000 - the provincial courts as courts of first instance have jurisdiction.
 However, tenancy law cases exceeding the value limit are also heard by district courts.
+District courts also have jurisdiction in particular over disputes concerning immovable property (disputes arising from tenancy or lease agreements, eg, action for rent, action for eviction or termination by court order, disputes over prohibited redemption payments).